Privacy Policy

 We use the following types of Cookies:

-You can decide whether or not to accept Cookies through your internet browser’s settings.
+• Retargeting/Advertising Cookies.
+Retargeting/Advertising Cookies collect data about your online activity and identify your interests so that we can provide advertising that we believe is relevant to you.
+For more information about this, please see the section below titled “Information about Interest-Based Advertisements.”
+You can decide whether to accept Cookies through your internet browser’s settings.
 Most browsers have an option for turning off the Cookie feature, which will prevent your browser from accepting new Cookies, as well as (depending on the sophistication of your browser software) allow you to decide on acceptance of each new Cookie in a variety of ways.
 You can also delete all Cookies that are already on your device.
 If you do this, however, you may have to manually adjust some preferences every time you visit our website and some of the Services and functionalities may not work.

 We seek to protect your Personal Data from unauthorized access, use and disclosure using appropriate physical, technical, organizational and administrative security measures based on the type of Personal Data and how we are processing that data.
 You should also help protect your data by appropriately selecting and protecting your password and/or other sign-on mechanism; limiting access to your computer or device and browser; and signing off after you have finished accessing your account.
 Although we work to protect the security of your account and other data that we hold in our records, please be aware that no method of transmitting data over the internet or storing data is completely secure.

-We retain Personal Data about you for as long as you have an open account with us or as otherwise necessary to provide you with our Services.
+We retain Personal Data about you for as long as you have an open account with us or to perform our business or commercial purposes for collecting your Personal Data.
+When establishing a retention period for specific categories of data, we consider who we collected the data from, our need for the Personal Data, why we collected the Personal Data, and the sensitivity of the Personal Data.
 In some cases we retain Personal Data for longer, if doing so is necessary to comply with our legal obligations, resolve disputes or collect fees owed, or is otherwise permitted or required by applicable law, rule or regulation.
 We may further retain information in an anonymous or aggregated form where that information would not identify you personally.

 Personal Data of Children